cihusss/marketo-lp/README.md

-# Framework for creatinve landing pages in Marketo
+# Marketo Landing Page Framework

-This framework is specific to Marketo.
-It includes Marketo specific classes for editable elements and variables.
+This framework includes specific classes for editable elements and variables that are native only to Marketo.

 ## Usage